-G. Clubs and Their Asinine Rules--DONE, 01/20/21, awaiting removal of pickleball club bogus "Governing Documents" from HOA website, awaiting new Section P of the By-Laws to be posted on the HOA website and distributed to members.
+G. Clubs and Their Asinine Rules--DONE, 01/20/21, awaiting removal of pickleball club bogus "Governing Documents" from HOA website, awaiting new Section P of the By-Laws to be distributed to members.
 Club rules not enforceable; no club membership required for league play.

 H. Two incident reports